Please Rotate Your Device

-Here is a sample of an overholding clause from an actual lease:
+Here is a sample of an overholding clause from an actual lease in Pennsylvania:

 That in the event that the Tenant remains in possession of the Leased Premises after the termination of the original Term hereby created, without a written agreement with the Landlord, it shall be at the monthly Base Rental equal to the Base Rental and Additional Rent payable during the last month of the Term hereof, times two, payable on the first day of each and every month and subject in all other respects to the terms of this Lease, including those provisions requiring the payment of Base Rental and Additional Rent in monthly installments.
 This overholding right can be cancelled by either party with thirty (30) days prior written notice.